JeremieV/feed/README.md

 - https://progressive-feed-3.vercel.app added the option to choose the feed (hacker news / dev.to / RSS feed (draft))
 - https://progressive-feed-4.vercel.app fixed RSS fetching (using RSS2JSON free tier, limited to 10.000 requests/day) and enabled users to read any RSS feed they like.
 Stories sorted by date published, which has its drawbacks.
 - https://progressive-feed-5.vercel.app this is going to be the last iteration that I deploy to a separate URL.
 It's mostly a UI update
-  - UI changes
   - made a toggle to change favicon
   - display choices are encoded as url parameters so they persist when reloading
   - grid view:
     - in the absence of a metadata cover image, I display a generated thumnail
     - a background gradient, and a noise filter to give them texture, and the title in large, white font on top.
     - color pairs (and gradient direction) are randomly generated
     - thumbnail text is trimmed
     - added favicon
     - added author next to domain if there is one (reverted)
     - can now hover on link title and image to get full title and description respectively
   - list view:
     - added domain name
     - added favicon
 - https://progressive-feed-6.vercel.app
   - added vercel analytics
   - feeds are now encoded in the url